 Being able to navigate is an important part of everyday life and difficulties in being able to do so are likely to affect people's opportunities for work and social inclusion and participation in general.
-However, people with visual impairment face difficulties when they navigate, because they have limitation in the main navigation sensor which is vision.
-This can lead to lack in information required for navigation including route planning, distance estimation and orientation although modern technology offers a means to help improve their ability to navigate independently .
-However, there is no currently available navigation system that is both universal and personal to aid the navigation of visually impaired people based on their particular individual needs and preferences and indeed, routing algorithms typically inherited from satellite navigation devices tend to emphasise speed and efficiency over the selecting routes that blind people might find easiest or most safe to actually follow.
-For people with visual impairment, safety and independency of orientation and mobility are more important than distance and time of a journey.
-Hence, it is important to investigate whether working with blind and partially sighted people's navigation related personal data both at individual and group levels, can be used to provide them with safe and preferred navigation for outdoor environment.
+However, blind and partially sighted people (BPSP) face difficulties when they navigate because of partial or complete loss of sight which leads to difficulties in planning and space representation, positioning and orientation while navigating.
+Although modern technology offers means to help improve their ability to navigate independently .
+However, there is no currently available navigation system that is both universal and personal to aid the navigation of BPSP based on their particular individual needs and preferences.
+Indeed, routing algorithms typically inherited from the navigation systems tend to emphasise speed and efficiency over the selecting routes that BPSP might find easiest or most safe to actually follow.
+For BPSP, safety and independency of orientation and mobility are more important than distance and time of a journey.
+Hence, it is important to investigate whether working with BPSP's navigation related personal data both at individual and group levels, can be used to satisfy and support their navigation needs in outdoor environments.

-It will also contribute to knowledge in the area of navigational systems by exploring how crowdsourced route information can be used to design/feed algorithms that emphasise factors other than speed and efficiency (i.e., those that match the profiled needs of blind users and which emphasise ease and safety) and how users can interact with the resulting routes in navigation itself.
+The contributions of this research to the knowledge are: 1- Enhancing the navigation of BPSP in a new way by considering multiple users' personal data in the route selection and navigation in general and considering smartphone as a practical and low-cost device to provide a safe and pleasant navigation for BPSP.
+2- Exploring how crowdsourced route information can be used to design/feed algorithms that emphasise factors other than speed and efficiency (i.e., those that match the profiled needs of BPSP and which emphasise ease and safety) and how users can interact with the resulting routes in navigation itself.